 a statement by you that you have a good faith belief that the disputed use is not authorized by the copyright or intellectual property owner, its agent, or the law;

-a statement by you, made under penalty of perjury, that the above information in your Notice is accurate and that you are the copyright or intellectual property owner or authorized to act on the copyright or intellectual property owner’s behalf.
+a statement by you, made under penalty of perjury, that the above information in your Notice is accurate and that you are the copyright or intellectual property owner or you are authorized to act on the copyright or intellectual property owner’s behalf.

 your physical or electronic signature;

-identification of the content that has been removed or to which access has been disabled and the location at which the content appeared before it was removed or disabled;
+identification of the Content that has been removed or to which access has been disabled and the location at which the Content appeared before it was removed or disabled;

-a statement that you have a good faith belief that the content was removed or disabled as a result of mistake or a misidentification of the content; and
+a statement that you have a good faith belief that the Content was removed or disabled as a result of mistake or a misidentification of the Content; and